MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/dialogs.md

 ## Dialogs
 ### General guidelines

-d-   Clearly identify the issue or the user's objective in the first line of the dialog's text.
+-   Clearly identify the issue or the user's objective in the first line of the dialog's text.
 -   The dialog title is the main instruction and is optional.
     -   Use a short title to explain what people need to do with the dialog.
 Long titles do not wrap and are truncated.
     -   If you're using the dialog to deliver a simple message, error or question, you can optionally omit the title.
 Rely on the content text to deliver that core information.